Top 10 Vitamin C Serums Compared: L-Ascorbic Acid, THD, MAP (2026)

 Which vitamin C form is best for sensitive skin?

-Sodium ascorbyl phosphate (MAP) is the gentlest mainstream form.
-It works at near-neutral pH and rarely stings.
+Sodium/magnesium ascorbyl phosphate (SAP/MAP) is the gentlest mainstream form.
+It works at near-neutral pH and rarely stings, though lab testing shows it delivers less active vitamin C into skin than direct L-ascorbic acid does (Pinnell et al., Dermatol Surg 2001, PMID 11207686).
 THD ascorbate is the next best option, especially in oil-based formulas.
 Avoid 15-20% L-ascorbic acid if you have rosacea or active eczema.

 Can I use vitamin C with retinol?